Picovoice/octopus/demo/python/README.md

 ## Usage

 This demo allows testing Octopus interactively through commandline.
-It accepts 16kHz audio files.
-Octopus processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
+It accepts MP3, WAV, FLAC, and OPUS audio files with sample rates higher than 16kHz.
 The following command processes all files in the `{AUDIO_PATH}` list and then asks for a search phrase:

 ```console
 octopus_demo  --access_key {AccessKey} --input_audio_path ${AUDIO_PATH}